 Upstream request/grant scheduling is performed by the BS with the intent of providing each associated CPE with bandwidth for upstream transmissions or opportunities to request bandwidth.
 By specifying a scheduling service and its associated QoS parameters, the BS scheduler can anticipate the throughput and latency needs of the upstream traffic and provide polls and/or grants at the appropriate times.
 Table 177 summarizes the scheduling services and the poll/grant options available for each.
 The following subclauses define service flow scheduling services for upstream operations.

+In 802.22b systems, an RS-SCH message may be used to ensure QoS requirements for UGS and rtPS are met.

 7.10.2.1 UGS